 I am a Ph.D. candidate at the National Institute for Policy Studies (GRIPS) in Tokyo, under Professor Kaoru Sugihara.
 My focus lies on Tokyo’s post-war urban economic history in particular and urban development studies in general.
-I also teach an undergraduate class at Temple University Japan, where I teach classes on political economy, development economics, and Tokyo.
+I am also an adjunct at Temple University Japan, where I teach classes on political economy, development economics, and Tokyo.

-Besides my academic research, I work on several book projects.
+Besides my academic research, I work on book projects.
 I am one of the authors of Architectural Guide Yangon (DOM publishers, 2015), a “sumptuous, evocative book (that) captures the energies of a city in the midst of rapid change”, according to Sunil Amrith of Harvard University.
 Read more about it here.

-Previously, I worked in finance and as a political analyst for Royal Dutch Shell and had stints at several international financial institutions.
+Previously, I worked in finance and as a political analyst for Shell and had stints at several international financial institutions.
 I hold undergraduate and graduate degrees from SOAS and Cambridge University, respectively.